+The Lancy-Pont-Rouge train station and the Léman Express are driving strong urban growth in the Pont-Rouge district.
+Future tenants of the Alto building will get the benefit of this new hub of commercial, cultural, and leisure activities.
 With 16,000 users from 2019 and 27,000 by 2023, the Lancy-Pont-Rouge station is destined to become the western gateway to the future Étoile district.

-With direct access to the Léman Express cross-border rail network and the motorway, Alto Pont-Rouge will be unrivalled in Geneva in terms of accessibility and transport options.
-The Lancy-Pont-Rouge railway station, which entered service in late 2017, is undoubtedly the site’s greatest asset, allowing Alto commuters to shave precious minutes off their travel time.
+With direct access to the Léman Express and the motorway, Alto Pont-Rouge will be unrivalled in Geneva in terms of accessibility and transport options.
+The Lancy-Pont-Rouge railway station is undoubtedly the site’s greatest asset, allowing Alto commuters to shave precious minutes off their travel time.

 The Lancy-Pont-Rouge station is a regional transport hub.
-It is the connection point for many bus routes and the no. 15 tram line, which serve the various districts of the Canton of Geneva.
-Dedicated bicycle paths and parking spaces also promote environmentally friendly transport.
-Extremely accessible by public transport and bicycle as well as centrally located in the Geneva of tomorrow, Alto Pont-Rouge is a strategic address for company offices.
+It is the connection point for many bus routes and tram lines, which serve the various districts of the Canton of Geneva.
+Bicycle paths and bicycle parking spaces are also provided to encourage greener ways of getting around.